 All safeguarding concerns, discussions and decisions, and reasons for those decisions, will be recorded on CPOMS without delay which will alert the DSL and the DDSL as required by our Trust.
+Colleagues are individually responsible for recording any safeguarding concern of which they are aware, and must not rely on others to make a recording.

 Visitors to the academy who do not have access to CPOMS will be asked to complete a cause for concern form and pass this on to the DSL without delay.
+Blank cause for concern forms can be located at the main reception desk.